danyalette/personal-website/_posts/2017-02-20-building-themeable-web-apps.md

 ##### Optional/required

 I feel similarly about the choice between optional and required.
 Required customizations (e.g. a required theme file, or a required value in a configuration file) introduce unnecessary liabilities.
-Setting robust defaults should negate the need for required customizations, and thus reduce the probably of making buggy builds.
+Setting robust defaults should negate the need for required customizations, and thus reduce the probability of making buggy builds.

 &nbsp;

 In any case, I strongly recommend choosing one quadrant and focussing as much of your theming strategy there &#8211; doing so will likely eliminate a lot of the excessive complexity that we struggled to rein in.
-I have to choose one: I believe that runtime optional overrides are the least likely to cause problems down the line.
+If I have to choose one: I believe that runtime optional overrides are the least likely to cause problems down the line.

 ### Conclusion